 Rotarians have been supporting polio eradication since the goal was officially announced in 1985.
-Thirty-three years later many Rotarians are unfamiliar with the story of how Rotary became engaged in disease eradication.
-Rotarians and non-Rotarians alike don’t appreciate the differences in public health policy regarding how to achieve disease eradication.
+Thirty-four years later many Rotarians are unfamiliar with the story of how Rotary became engaged in disease eradication.
+Rotarians and non-Rotarians alike don’t appreciate the differences of opinion within the public health community regarding how to achieve disease eradication.
 And lastly, many Rotarians are weary of raising money for this seemingly unachievable goal.
 Now that the end is in sight, and polio is on the verge of becoming the second wild virus in the history of the world to be eradicated (small pox was the first), it is imperative that Rotarians understand the enormity of the achievement that is within reach, and continue to support polio eradication for the three years needed after the last case of wild polio virus is reported for the disease to be officially certified as eradicated.
 Dare to Dream is meant to educate, motivate, and entertain Rotarians and non-Rotarians alike, to continue to support Rotary’s Polio Plus campaign.

 In 2014 Rotary District Governor Elect, Ken Solow, realized that Dr. John Sever, a legend in his Rotary District 7620, was virtually unknown among Rotarians around the world for his contribution to polio eradication.
 He approached Dave and Ilana Bittner, the owners of the award winning production company, Pixel Workshop, about producing a short-tribute film about Dr. Sever.
 Those initial conversations resulted in researching, writing, and producing the film, Dare to Dream, How Rotary Became the Heart and Soul of Polio Eradication.
 Based on the book, “Rotary and the Gift of a Polio-Free World,” by Sarah Gibbard Cook, the film tells the “inside” and little known story about the Rotary leaders who put Rotary on the path to polio eradication and the public health controversies that had to be resolved in order for polio to become a world health priority.